mcknijak/mtg-bulk-pricing/README.md

 # MTG Card Pricing Tool

 A Python command-line tool for retrieving Magic: The Gathering card prices using the Scryfall API.
-This tool supports multiple modes of operation including simple card list pricing, set-filtered pricing, and efficient inventory management.
+This tool supports multiple modes of operation including simple card list pricing, set-filtered pricing, and set-based bulk pricing.

 ## Features